junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 <br>

+**from Chap 5 notes:** John/Mary stay with them when Dean/Sam say yes to Michael/Lucifer, might make it easy as a support/family/love to help them regain control and break free.
+All those other important people in their lives are the key for them to regain control

 John/Mary/all friends/family stay with them when Dean/Sam say yes to Michael/Lucifer, might make it easy as a support/family/love to help them regain control and break free.
 All those other important people in their lives are the key for them to regain control

+the ghost friends/family will also be there when Sam/Dean need help take back control, for once they're not saving the worlds all by themselves, they have everyone they loved and loved them with them, they are loved and strong, *that* is the actual fundamental brightest light, the love for everyone and everything in the world)

 ### Chap.
 9: The Brightest Light